mimeia-ai/mimeiapify/README.md

 The library provides two interfaces:
 - **Airtable**: A synchronous interface for Airtable API interactions.
-- **AirtableAsync**: An asynchronous interface for Airtable API interactions.
+- **AirtableAsync**: An asynchronous interface for Airtable API interactions with optimized session management.

 ### Wompi
-The library provides integration with the Wompi payment platform.
+The library provides comprehensive integration with the Wompi payment platform, a popular payment solution in Latin America.
 For detailed documentation on the Wompi API itself, visit: [Wompi API Documentation](https://docs.wompi.co/en).

 Supported Wompi operations include:
-- Generating checkout URLs for payment processing
+- Generating checkout URLs for payment processing with full support for all parameters
-- Retrieving transaction information
+- Retrieving transaction information by ID or reference
-- Verifying webhook events for payment notifications
+- Verifying webhook events for payment notifications with secure cryptographic validation
 - Supporting both sandbox and production environments
+- Flexible session management for optimized HTTP connection handling

 The library currently offers:
-- **WompiAsync**: An asynchronous interface for Wompi payment platform interactions.
+- **WompiAsync**: An asynchronous interface for Wompi payment platform interactions with efficient session management.

 ## Future Plans